Khaled-Kamal/College-Management-System/README.md

 built using Windows Forms in C# enables administrators to manage student information, course details, and faculty records efficiently.
-The system simplifies the management of academic processes through an intuitive user interface.
+The system simplifies the management of academic processes through an intuitive user interface